exhuma/puresnmp/docs/design.rst

 -----------

 The library *only* provides async functions.
-This allows us to have one common code-base for exevrything.
+This allows us to have one common code-base for everything.
 The previous version (v1.x) of puresnmp contained both a "sync" and "async" implementation, making maintainance cumbersome and error-prone.

+``puresnmp`` can be easily integrated into a non-async application by using :py:func:`asyncio.run`.